-The respective values obtained during the 24-month randomised interventions contrasting the closed loop against usual care will be compared using an ANCOVA model adjusting for gender, presence or absence of DKA, age and baseline log(C-peptide+1).
-Primary and secondary analyses will also be conducted to adjust for the baseline C-peptide and HbA1c levels, and by age, clinical presentation, BMI, z-score, gender and race/ethnicity, as appropriate.
+The respective values obtained during the 24-month randomised interventions and the extension phase, contrasting the closed loop against usual care will be compared using an ANCOVA model adjusting for gender, presence or absence of DKA, age and baseline log(C-peptide+1).
+Primary and secondary analyses will also be conducted to adjust for the baseline C-peptide and HbA1c levels, and by age, BMI, z-score, gender and race/ethnicity, as appropriate.
 A centre-effect will be explored in the analyses by evaluating for interaction between centre and treatment group on outcome.
 Secondary per protocol analyses will be conducted.
-Analyses will be carried out at month 24 post-diagnosis.
+Analyses will be carried out at month 24 and month 48 post-diagnosis.